YasminBeatriz/Round-Robin-Process-Scheduling-Simulation/README.md

 FINISHED I/O: When a process finishes its I/O operations, it will be placed at the end of Ready Queue to wait until it gets on the CPU again to resume its execution.

 PROCESS FINISHED: When a process finishes, it is removed from the CPU or the Ready Queue and terminated.

+Each time that an event is triggered, it is placed on the Event Queue until it will be dequeued in the next loop's execution and continuing the simulation.

+The program also provides a set of data to show an overall performance of the simulation.

 INPUTS (params10.txt):